 Interpreting the Periodic Table through Art

-Rebecca Kamen’s two-year research journey to find meaning and inspiration for interpreting the periodic table through art took her from the Science History Institute to as far as the Himalayas and Bhutan.
-Join us for a lively talk, where Kamen shares her insights and discoveries about the transformational power of the periodic table from an artist’s point of view.
+Sculptor and lecturer Rebecca Kamen hosts this month’s Saturday Speaker Series.
+Her two-year research journey to find meaning and inspiration for interpreting the periodic table through art took her from the Science History Institute to as far as India and Bhutan.
+Join us for a lively talk, as Kamen shares her insights and discoveries about the transformational power of the periodic table from an artist’s point of view.

 This program is presented in celebration of the International Year of the Periodic Table.

 About the Speaker